 - The monopoly of hospitals and providers.
 Big hospitals and medical insurers command a high level of authority when serving the patients.
 Mergers and acquisitions in thehealthcare industry are, no doubt, a good thing if you consider increased efficiency and better care.
 But the increasing control of big organizations can backfire as well.
 As a result, they have a tighter control over the healthcare cost and patients are left with fewer options.

 - Uncertainty about the illness.
 Many illnesses that have vague symptoms or long-lasting nature are yet another reason why the healthcare cost is skyrocketing.
 If you and your doctor are not sure about the illness, you will have to take multiple tests and procedures that will ultimately add numbers to the bill.
 In another common practice called defensive medicine, doctors order multiple tests in an attempt to protect themselves from possible legal problems.

 Want To Know More?

-To learn more about fears and phobias, visit http://www.FindaTopDoc.com.
+To learn more about therising healthcare cost problem in the US, visit http://www.FindaTopDoc.com.
 Also, gain unlimited access to a myriad of other benefits.
 Readers can find evidence-based health information with just a click.
 Driven by the aim to provide authentic information about diseases, drugs, supplements, medical procedures, and lifestyle tips to all its visitors, FindaTopDoc.com and CEO Anthony Casimano allow visitors to read about the best doctors locally.
 Readers can choose the doctor that best meets their unique health needs, and request to schedule an appointment instantly.